CKMurison/Tetris/public/grid.md

-This is what the grid look like when instantiated
+This is what the grid looks like when instantiated

 [
 [0, 0, 0, 0, 0, 0, 0, 0, 0, 0],
 [0, 0, 0, 0, 0, 0, 0, 0, 0, 0],